-- Note 1: If a write or erase operation is terminated by an unexpected event, WRERR bit will be set which the user can check to decide whether a rewrite of the location(s) is needed. - 2: WRERR is set if WR is written to '1' while TBLPTR points to a write-protected address. - 3: WRERR is set if WR is written to '1' while TBLPTR points to an invalid address location (Table 13-1).
+- Note 1: If a write or erase operation is terminated by an unexpected event, WRERR bit will set which user can check to decide whether a rewrite of the location(s) is needed. - 2: WRERR is set if WR is written to '1' while TBLPTR points to a write-protected address. - 3: WRERR is set if WR is written to '1' while TBLPTR points to an invalid address location (Table 13-1).